Using the WhatsApp desktop client for Mac or Windows can help share screenshots or explainer photos with colleagues, friends, or family.

 Once paired and synced, select the message thread on the left column that contains the media files you want to delete.

-On each media file, there is a drop-down arrow to the top right.
-Click on that and select “delete message”.
+Each media file has a drop-down arrow to the top right.
+Click on that and select “delete message.”
 This will remove the text message and the media file attached to it.

 For multiple photos included in single messages, click into the message thread, then click on any image to open the larger photo viewer.